dfsp-spirit/meshlearn/README.md

 **This is a quick prototype and not intended to be used by others.
 There is no stable API whatsoever, everything changes at will.**

+**To run this, you also need training data that is not supplied in this repo because it is too large.**

 *Note: The only reason this repo is public is to make it more convenient to install the module from scripts running on cloud-based AI platforms, like Google Colab, without having to mess with the Github authentication system.*

 ## About